Jonxslays/Yami/.github/pull_request_template.md

 <!-- [ ] = No, [x] = Yes -->
 - [ ] I have searched for similar/duplicate PR's, and there are none.
 - [ ] I have made tests to validate any changes to the code base.
+- [ ] I have documented any changes, additions, or removals.
 - [ ] I have run `nox` and all sessions pass.

 ### Related issues